Portal2001/Minecraft-lag-prevention/README.md

 First most common lag is from mobs either from mob farms or not optimized well
 - How to find out?
   - [spark](https://www.spigotmc.org/resources/spark.57242/)
-  - timings(this method is not recomended due to performense hit)
+  - timings(this method is not recommended due to performance hit)
 - Prevention
   - optimize your server with [Guide1 by papermc](https://eternity.community/index.php/paper-optimization/)[Guide2 by purpurmc](https://github.com/YouHaveTrouble/minecraft-optimization)
   - use [FarmControl](https://www.spigotmc.org/resources/farmcontrol-1-15-1-18.86923/)